Can I tour the facility?

 My pet lost weight during their boarding visit, is this normal?

 It is worth noting here that weight loss is a very common issue with boarding kennels and Pet Resorts.
 It is natural for a pet to lose between 5 to 10 pounds while away from home on vacation (boarding).
 Most of the weight loss is due to excitement of being with other guests and the daily exercise they receive playing with new friends in our 5,000 sq ft playground.
 It is very busy and active here at Green Valley Pets.
 Dogs are barking (karaoke with our radio), jumping around and generally burning off energy.
 It’s not like at home, where they sleep when you’re away.
-Not a lot of sleeping happens here.
+Not a lot of sleeping happens during the day here.
 Our guest are in constant activity which is not the norm to their more sedentary lifestyle at home.
 Therefore they burn a lot more calories during their visit.
 Please also remember that your dog could put weight on!

 What if my pet dies?

 In the unfortunate event that your pet passes away during its stay with us; we will do our best to contact you to discuss your needs.
 If you have an aging pet you may wish to discuss this with us at check-in.
 If we cannot contact you, we are unable to keep your pet in our facility until your return.
-Therefore we will transport your pet (with dignity) to the nearest veterinary facility able to cremate your beloved fried.
+Therefore we will transport your pet (with dignity) to the nearest veterinary facility able to cremate your beloved friend.